Skip to main content

 NCAA

 Students read and respond to historically or culturally significant works of British literature that reflect and enhance their studies of history and socialscience.
 They conduct in-depth analyses of recurrent patterns and themes, structural features, and narrative literary elements and devices.
-Students produce writing and projects in response to literature, including biographical/ autobiographical, creative, persuasive, literary analysis, technical, and research.

 Duration